A scientist’s almost-plane-free journey of 50,000 kilometres. A story about air travel environmental impact.

 Changing our perspective for a moment

-However, instead of looking at the ecological value of a journey, we can also change our perspective.
-We may review the how and why we travel.
-Or, we may wonder what adventures and experiences we could have by choosing “slow” forms of transportation.
-We could look at the benefits of doing things slowly.
+Is it worth choosing not to fly when we think about air travel environmental impact?
+We are more and more aware of its negative effects.
+Yet there are no significantly fewer people flying around the earth though, experts say.
+But, instead of looking at the environmental value of a journey, we can also change our perspective.
+For instance, we can think about the how and why we travel.
+Or, we can wonder what benefits, adventures and experiences we can have by choosing “slow” forms of transportation.

-He added: “Another difficult moment was in Turkmenistan, when I had run out of money and couldn’t pay for the visa I needed.
+“Another difficult moment was in Turkmenistan,” he added.
+“It was when I had run out of money and couldn’t pay for the visa I needed.
 I offered the Institute’s laptop as a pawn, but in the end they offered a $200 discount for the visa.
 I took the offer and finished my journey with €10 in my wallet.”

 Seeing earth’s beauty

-Another memorable moment took place on the Panj River in Tajikistan’s Pamir region, which marks the border between Tajikistan and Afghanistan.
+Another memorable moment took place on the Panj River in Tajikistan’s Pamir region.
+It marks the border between Tajikistan and Afghanistan.
 “It’s the so-called Pamir highway, which many tourists from all over the world come to visit,” he told us.
 “I did this part of the trip in a van, with 10 local guys.
 It lasted 20 hours, as 3 landslides blocked the way for a long time.
-The scenery was just stunning, with the river coloured light blue, and everything narrowed by two rocky cliffs on both sides.”
+The scenery was just stunning.
+With the river coloured light blue, and everything narrowed by two rocky cliffs on both sides.”

 “The most beautiful experience was meeting so many people willing to help me for nothing in return.
 I counted at least 50.”